 "Today we have a test, so I expect you all to do your best."
 Mrs. Bach looked at Artemis and Apollo, who looked at each other and smirked.
 They had a lot of fun on their tests, being as honest as possible with them.

 Mrs. Bach passed out the test and Artemis glanced down at it, sighing inwardly as she picked up her pen and began to answer questions.

-When the test was over, Mrs. Bach looked at Artemis and Apollo's tests and sighed, shaking her head at their answers.
-She never knew what got into those twins' heads.
+When the test was over, Mrs. Bach looked at Artemis and Apollo's tests first and sighed, shaking her head at their answers.
+She never knew what got into the twins' heads.